American flag sort: Algorithm

 American flag sort works by successively dividing a list of objects into buckets based on the first digit of their base-N representation (the base used is referred to as the radix).
 When N is 3, each object can be swapped into the correct bucket by using the Dutch national flag algorithm.
 When N is larger, however, objects cannot be immediately swapped into place, because it is unknown where each bucket should begin and end.
 American flag sort gets around this problem by making two passes through the array.
 The first pass counts the number of objects that belong in each of the N buckets.
 The beginning of each bucket is then computed as the sum of sizes of the preceding buckets.
 The second pass puts each object into the correct bucket.

 American flag sort is most efficient with a radix that is a power of 2, because bit-shifting operations can be used instead of expensive exponentiations to compute the value of each digit.
 When sorting strings using 8- or 7-bit encodings such as ASCII, it is typical to use a radix of 256 or 128, which amounts to sorting character-by-character.

 Performance considerations

-It is worth noting that for pure English alphabet text, the counts histogram is always sparse.
-Depending on the hardware, it may be worth clearing the counts in correspondence with completing a bucket (as in the original paper.)
-Or it may be worth maintaining a max and min active bucket, or a more complex data structure suitable for sparse arrays.
+For pure English alphabet text, the counts histogram is always sparse.
+Depending on the hardware, it may be worth clearing the counts in correspondence with completing a bucket (as in the original paper); or it may be worth maintaining a max and min active bucket, or a more complex data structure suitable for sparse arrays.
 It is also important to use a more basic sorting method for very small data sets, except in pathological cases where keys may share very long prefixes.

 Most critically, this algorithm follows a random permutation, and is thus particularly cache-unfriendly for large datasets.
 It is a suitable algorithm in conjunction with a k-way merge algorithm.
 (The original paper was written before cached memory was in common use.)